dotherightthing/traktor-live-v1/README.md

 Traktor template for KORG nanoKONTROL + nanoKEY Studio.

-Includes a four channel sampler using Ableton Live.
+Includes Live starter file with Traktor mixer and 5 channel Live sampler.

 This is a private project, documented here for my own benefit and shared in case any part proves useful.